infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 • NO male staff in girl’s home
 • The provision for security to guard the place, should be as per the ICPS standards

-### How do they need to be trained?
 ### Code of Conduct
+**DOs**
 • Be visible and not in a secluded place while in contact with children at the work place
 • Protect the child by not disclosing the identity of the child outside the team
 • Uphold the privacy of the child by not disclosing the identity of the child to the media
 • Ensure that there are staff members of the same gender when escorting the child between locations and also when taking care of the child/children at any location
 - All relatives/guardians need to sign a register before taking the child out
 - A female caregiver always accompanies the children on the bus
-- All visitors must be accompanied by staff
+- All visitors must be accompanied by staff, security guard mandatory, visitors given passes
+- One manager in the home at all times, day and night

+**DONTs**
 • Do not sleep alone with any child
 • Do not stay back at the child care institution/orphanage or interact with children after dark/ 19:00 hours
 • Do not do things for children of a personal nature that they can do themselves, such as use the toilet, bathe or change clothes (unless the child is severely ill or injured - in such case, another staff / caretaker should also be present)
 • Do not give gifts directly to children
 • Do not share any sensitive and confidential personal & family information shared by the child with CCI staff & management without taking the child’s permission
 - Do not send child home if there’s a history of abuse or if the child is scared
 - Do not allow Male visitors after 7 pm

-- One manager in the home at all times, day and night
-- Security guard mandatory, visitors given passes

-### Training Operations

-### Child training
+### Caregiver training
+- For Rainbow's caregivers
+	- Full day orientation about the policy is mandatory
+	- Gender and sexuality training recommended
+	- All  donors and visitors need to be trained and informed of comms and behaviour protocol
+	- Orient and train bus drivers on child protection concepts and the severity of punishment
+	- Code of conduct needs to be signed by all stakeholders within 7 days of their engagement
+	- Two training sessions conducted with all staff, parents and local police
+	- Half day refresher training once a year for all staff

+## CHILD TRAINING REQUIREMENTS FOR CHILD SAFETY

+### GENERAL SAFETY AND CULTURE
 - Acc to a manual by Prerana [^2] Under any circumstances, no form of sexual maltreatment is ever alright.
 Have regular conversations with children with regard to personal safety
-- -Orientation for all kids within a week of their arrival -Once in 3 months refresher
+- Orientation for all kids within a week of their arrival
+- Once in 3 months refresher
--Talk about appropriate and inappropriate touching, teach them to trust their intuition -Children with disabilities paid more attention to -Teach the children concept of private zones
+- Talk about appropriate and inappropriate touching, teach them to trust their intuition
+- Children with disabilities paid more attention to
+- Teach the children concept of private zones
--Use anatomically appropriate terms in training -Establish clear safety rules in interacting with staff -Encourage children to exercise body autonomy, to change their own clothes and bathe independently- teach them boundaries and privacy
+- Use anatomically appropriate terms in training
+- Establish clear safety rules in interacting with staff
+- Encourage children to exercise body autonomy, to change their own clothes and bathe independently- teach them boundaries and privacy
--Teach them to say no and run away if they’re uncomfortable.
-Tell them that it is never their fault -Show them that they can talk to you, encourage them to report -Show them that mechanisms exist to take care of them and their concerns will be taken up seriously -Teach them that secrets are not good, no matter who asks them to keep the secrets -Celebrate certain child specific days to reiterate these points like child labour, international children’s day, etc
+- Teach them to say no and run away if they’re uncomfortable.
+Tell them that it is never their fault

-## Travel guidelines
+- Show them that they can talk to you, encourage them to report
+- Show them that mechanisms exist to take care of them and their concerns will be taken up seriously
+- Teach them that secrets are not good, no matter who asks them to keep the secrets
+- Celebrate certain child specific days to reiterate these points like child labour, international children’s day, etc

+### TRAVEL GUIDELINES FOR CHILDREN
 Some of them are listed as follows:
 	- Inform the child not to get into a crowded bus/train as it is unsafe and risky.
 Wait for the next bus to arrive.
 	- Inform the child to always carry the correct railway pass/ticket.